What Are the Signs & Symptoms of Thrombocytopenia?

 What Else Should I Know?

-If you have thrombocytopenia, the doctor will tell you which activities are safe and which to avoid.
-You also shouldn't take medicines that contain ibuprofen (such as Motrin or Advil) or aspirin because these can increase the risk of bleeding.
+If your child has thrombocytopenia, the doctor will tell you which activities are safe and which to avoid.
+Your child also shouldn't take medicines that contain ibuprofen (such as Motrin or Advil) or aspirin because these can increase the risk of bleeding.